HYUNSEONG-KIM/UILC/test/convolution/thm.md

  c& c& c*a_{21}& c*a_{22}& c*a_{23}\\
 \end{array}$$

-The outside of the input data usually omitted, $0$ element unless some edge handling method is defined.
+The outside of the input data usually omitted in many cases, $0$ element unless some edge handling method is defined.
 Considering cropping coefficients $c_r, c_c$, overall dimension of convolution equation is

 $$(n, m) * (l, k) = (n+l -2c_r +1, m+k -2 c_c +1) \\